ReworkLabs/facebooksetting/README.md

-# FBSetting is to extend BotMan 🤖 to set Facebook Messenger Setting
+# FacebookSetting for Botman is to extend BotMan 🤖 to set Facebook Messenger Setting

 In Progress

 ## License

-FBSetting is free software distributed under the terms of the MIT license.
+FacebookSetting for Botman is free software distributed under the terms of the MIT license.